Good Intentions Gone Awry: How to Keep Your Health Habits in Balance

 , anemia and protein deficiencies, and other problems.
 An eating obsession can also lead to eating disorders, such as

-So what's the solution?
-Recognizing the problem and then working to achieve moderation.
+The solution is recognizing the problem and then working to achieve moderation.

 Living in Moderation